GoogleCloudPlatform/community/tutorials/gke-networking-fundamentals/index.md

 ```

 Run a deployment called `hello-server` on this cluster.
 We'll use a demo web server image from the registry and
 launch this on container port `8080`.

-Create a file named hello-server-deployment.yaml and copy the following into it.
+Create a file named `hello-server-deployment.yaml` and copy the following into it:

 ```
 apiVersion: apps/v1